michaelsbradleyjr/vps-setup/README.md

 I may end up installing lots of additional packages, but the above list always serves me as a good starting point.

+From this point forward, I'll assume that at last the `git-core` package is installed.

 # Install NVM

 Since I develop and deploy mainly with node.js, I like to install Tim Caswell's [NVM](https://github.com/creationix/nvm) tool to make my life easier: